bdickason/bdickason.com/index.md

 thumbnail: /static/book/author.jpg
 layout: layouts/base.njk
 ---
-## Become a great Product Manager
+## Become an effective Product Manager

-<strong>Get my newsletter.</strong>  You'll learn simple improvements you can make to improve your day-to-day PM life.
-From Product Vision/Strategy to Goals and Metrics to Roadmaps and everything in between.
+When you join my newsletter, you'll receive simple tactics to improve your day-to-day PM life.

-I'm a Product Manager working on Donations at Facebook.
-Previously, I led product teams at Oculus and Shapeways.
-I'll share these experiences, and more, in my newsletter.
 Delivered to your inbox every Friday at 9am PT.

+I cover Product Vision/Strategy, Goals and Metrics, Roadmaps, and everything in between.

+Benefit from my 15 years of experience as a product manager at Facebook, Oculus, and Shapeways.

 {% include components/mailinglist.njk %}